Legislation Details

 Section 1.
 That Title 2 of the Metropolitan Code of Laws is amended by adding a new Chapter 2.240:

-The permit prioritization program provides expedited permitting for development projects named in this Chapter.
+The permit prioritization priority processing program provides expedited review and permitting for development projects named in this Chapter.
 Under the program, qualifying projects in Section 2.240.020 shall be reviewed in advance of other applications, outside of chronological order, in accordance with Section 2.240.030.
 The review process itself shall not be otherwise expedited.

 2.240.020 - Qualifying projects.